raphaelbastide/vomimage/README.md

 Punk image gallery.

 ## How it works
 Vomimage reads, displays and loads the content of an image folder.
-User just need to click on a fat button.
+User just needs to click on a fat button.

 ## Demo